Bushwhacker: Atrocities

-The conflict with Confederate bushwhackers rapidly escalated into a succession of atrocities committed in Missouri by both sides.
+The conflict with Confederate bushwhackers rapidly escalated into a succession of atrocities committed in Missouri.
 Hostage-taking and banishment were employed by local District and Union commanders to punish secessionist sympathizers.
 Individual families, including that of Jesse and Frank James and the maternal grandparents and mother of future President Harry Truman, were banished from Missouri.

 Union troops often executed or tortured suspects without trial and burned the homes of guerrillas and those suspected of aiding or harboring them.
 If official credentials were doubted, the suspects were often executed, as in the case of Lt.
 Col. Frisby McCullough after the Battle of Kirksville.
 Bushwhackers retaliated by ambushing federal soldiers and frequently going house to house and executing Unionist sympathizers.

 One of the most vicious actions during the Civil War by the bushwhackers was the Lawrence Massacre.
-William Quantrill led a raid in August 1863 on Lawrence, Kansas, burning the town and murdering some 150 men and boys in Lawrence.
+William Quantrill led a raid in August 1863 on Lawrence, Kansas, burning the town and murdering some 150 men in Lawrence.
 Bushwhackers justified the raid as retaliation for the Sacking of Osceola, Missouri two years earlier, in which the town was set aflame and at least nine men killed, and for the deaths of five female relatives of bushwhackers killed in the collapse of a Kansas City, Missouri jail.

 To end guerrilla raids into Kansas, the Union commander of the District of the Border, which comprised counties along the Missouri-Kansas state line, Thomas Ewing, Jr., ordered the total depopulation of Jackson, Cass, Bates, and northern Vernon counties in Missouri under his General Order No. 11.
-Near 25 thousand rural inhabitants had to go to areas near Union camps or leave the state; their houses were burned to prevent them from returning; altogether, twenty-two hundred square miles of western Missouri became a desolation by the end of September 1863.
+Nearly twenty-five thousand rural inhabitants had to go to areas near Union camps or leave the state; their houses were burned to prevent them from returning; altogether, twenty-two hundred square miles of western Missouri became a desolation by the end of September 1863.
 A minister, George Miller, who lived in Kansas City, wrote, "For miles and miles we saw nothing but lone chimneys.
 It seemed like a vast cemetery – not a living thing to break the silence."
 The District of the Border became known as the "burnt district".